-- 3. Select a category from the list of predefined categories, or select Other and enter the category. - 4.
-Enter the problem description. - 5.
-Click Next. - 6.
+- 5. Click Next. - 6.
 Select what you want to attach.
-The file name, file group, file size, and file location are mentioned for each file. - By default all files are selected. - Select the All check box, or select specific files from the Select the files list. - If you want to send some other attachments than shown in the Select the files list, click the Add extra files button and browse for the files. - 7.
+The file name, file group, file size, and file location are mentioned for each file. - By default all files are selected. - Select the All checkbox, or select specific files from the Select the files list. - If you want to send some other attachments than shown in the Select the files list, click Add extra files and browse for the files. - If you want to send additional crash dump files, click Add crash dumps and select the relevant files. - 7.
 Click Next.